kubernetes-sigs/gateway-api/geps/gep-713/index.md

   end
 ```

-For the exemplified instances, the expected outcome of the process is:
+In the example above, the expected outcome of the process is:

 * `c1` is augmented by `m1`, whenever activated in the context of `b1`;
 * `c1` is augmented by the combination of `m1` + `m2`, whenever activated in the context of `b2`;